⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Oil, Gas and New Energy

-Exploration, development, production, and marketing of crude oil and natural gas.
+Exploration, production, and sales of crude oil, natural gas, and new energy.

 Refining, Chemicals and New Materials